reidmorrison/symmetric-encryption/README.md

 The file header also contains a random key and iv used to encrypt the files contents.
 The key and iv is encrypted with the global encryption key being used by the symmetric encryption installation.

+## Dependencies

+- Ruby 1.9.3 (or above) Or, JRuby 1.7.3 (or above)
+- Optional: To log to MongoDB, Mongo Ruby Driver 1.5.2 or above

 ## Installation